manovarmani/manovarmani/README.md

 # 👋 Hey there!

 ## 🧠 About Me
-I'm currently an undergraduate researcher at the Dept. of Neurological Surgery, where I delve into the complexities of the human brain and its functions.
+I'm currently an undergraduate researcher in the Dept. of Neurological Surgery, where I delve into the complexities of the human brain and its functions.
 Alongside that, I flex my creative muscles as a 3D modeler in the Dept. of Computational and Systems Biology.

 ### 🚀 What I Do
 - **Neurological Research:** Focused on groundbreaking diffusion MRI and connectomics to advance understanding and diagnostics in brain disorders